kinit-sk/tiktok-algorithmic-audit-reproducibility/README.md

                     "USE_LOGIN": True, # Use login
                     "REUSE_COOKIES": False, # Reuse cookies
                     "COUNTRY": "United States", # Country
-                    "NUM_BATCHES": 3000, # Number of batches
+                    "NUM_BATCHES": 3000, # Maximum number of batches - we suggest to keep this high and set MAX_VIDEOS to a specific number as size of batches varies
                     "MAX_VIDEOS": 250, # Maximum number of videos
                     "MAX_WATCHTIME": 120, # Maximum watch time in seconds
                     "HASHTAGS_WATCH_LONGER_MAXWATCHTIME": 240 # Maximum watch time for hashtags to watch longer